AI4Finance-Foundation/ElegantRL/docs/source/api/tutorial.rst

 - __init__(self)

-Inherit the init from AgentBase class, set the explore rate to 0.25, and set the critic net to QNet.
+Inherit the init from AgentBase class, set the explore rate to 0.25, and set the critic net to **QNet**.

 - select_action(*self, state*) -> *int*